 Hawk Fitness Academy

-Cost: $270 per child, Tuesdays and Thursdays, per 6-week session.
+Cost: $225 per child, per 5-week session.
 However, scholarships are available to partially cover the cost*.

-Hawk Fitness Academy is a five-week two-day per week exercise program designed to improve the overall fitness of your child (age 5 – 10 years).
-Your child will be given the opportunity to learn exercise skills that can be used for a lifetime in a FUN and SAFE environment with guidance from trained and knowledgeable instructors.
-Performing these skills will build your child’s confidence in exercise and will make it easier for your child to continue exercise during preadolescence to adulthood.
-Registered participants can choose to attend one day a week, or two (Tuesdays & Thursdays), depending on what’s best for your family’s schedule.
-Age group ranges from 5-10 years old.
-Visit the Edwards Campus event calendar for future dates.
-Future camp prices subject to change.
+The Hawk Fitness Academy is a five-week two-day per week exercise program designed to improve the overall fitness of your child (age 5 – 10 years).
+Your child will be given the opportunity to learn exercise skills that can be used for a lifetime in a FUN environment with guidance from trained and knowledgeable instructors.
+Performing these skills will build your child’s confidence in exercise and will make it easier for your child to continue exercise to adulthood.
+Session activities will include medicine balls, weighted bars, plyometric exercises, and much more!

-*Scholarships to cover full cost of participation during the 2016 sessions are available.
-A generous donor has provided funding to be used to advance the discipline of physical education at KU through targeted programming and initiatives which directly engage school-age children and youth in physical activity.
+*A generous donor has provided funding to be used to advance the discipline of physical education at KU through targeted programming and initiatives which directly engage school-age children and youth in physical activity.
 Funded programs and initiatives will be targeted to students and teachers at the elementary, middle and high school levels both during and outside of the regular school session.
 Future camp costs are subject to change.